LF:aVLLT0222c Bas. Med. Terminology II -pr - Course Information

-- Greek-Latin medical terminology is essential means for understanding the professional medical terminology.
-The curriculum conveys both theoretical and practical concepts used in medical documentation and is conceived as a preparatory course sui generis, introducing the students into the study of medicine by means of its language.
-In the first semester, the focus is put on the understanding of clinical terminology, word compounding, and terms used in medical prescriptions.
+- General characteristics of the subject: Greek-Latin medical terminology is one of the relevant means for acquisition of the target knowledge of medical students.
+The tuition is of both theoretic and practical character, conceived as a preparatory course sui generis, introducing the students into the study of medicine by means of its language.

-apply relevant Latin and Greek medical terms and expressions correctly and with understanding;
+use Latin and Greek-Latin medical terminology and expressions correctly and understand them;

-recognize and explain grammatical concepts and categories relevant to the acquisition of Greek-Latin medical terminology;
+explain and apply grammatical devices and rules relevant for acquisition of Greek-Latin medical terminology;

 - Basic medical terminology - practice.
 Syllabus.